shreygoel09/shreygoel09.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hey there!
 I'm Shrey, an undergraduate student at Duke University studying Computer Science broadly interested in generative models for biology.
-Currently, I'm focusing on on discrete diffusion models and classifier-guided sampling algorithms.
-I work with [Dr. Pranam Chatterjee](https://www.chatterjeelab.com/) at the University of Pennsylvania and [Latus Bio](https://www.latusbio.com/).
-Previously, I was a ML Engineer Intern at Qualcomm Technologies where I worked on LLM efficiency.
-I'm always open to new collaborations and opportunities, so please feel free to reach out!
+Currently, I'm focusing on on discrete diffusion models and classifier-guided sampling algorithms under the mentorship of [Dr. Pranam Chatterjee](https://www.chatterjeelab.com/) at the University of Pennsylvania and AAV design at [Latus Bio](https://www.latusbio.com/).
+Previously, I was a ML Engineer Intern at [Qualcomm Technologies](https://www.qualcomm.com) where I worked on LLM efficiency.

+Please feel free to reach out -- I'm always open to new collaborations and opportunities!